cgat-developers/ruffus/doc/tutorials/manual/split.rst

     This doesn't stop the function from creating the extra ``5.chunks``, ``6.chunks`` etc.

-    This list of existing files may be useful for cleaning up detritus from previous runs (have a look at :ref:`step_4_split_numbers_into_chunks(...) <Simple_Tutorial_4th_step_code>`).
-    In some cases, existing files may be out of date or superfluous but you are free to retain them if necessary.

     .. note::

         Any tasks **@follow**\ ing and specifying
-        ``step_4_split_numbers_into_chunks(...)`` as its *input* parameter is going to receive ``1.chunks``, ``...``, ``10.chunks`` and not merely the first four files.
+        ``step_4_split_numbers_into_chunks(...)`` as its *inputs* parameter is going to receive ``1.chunks``, ``...``, ``10.chunks`` and not merely the first four files.

-        In other words, Dependent / down stream tasks which obtain output files automatically from the task decorated by @split receive the most current file list.
-The glob specifications will be matched again to see exactly what files the task function has created in reality *after* it runs.
+        In other words, dependent / down-stream tasks which obtain output files automatically from the task decorated by **@split** receive the most current file list.
+        The `glob patterns <http://docs.python.org/library/glob.html>`_  will be matched again to see exactly what files the task function has created in reality *after* the task completes.